 Light via eyes - When bright light enters the eyes, it stimulates specialized receptors cells that sets your body clock and regulates our sleep/wake cycle, energy and mood levels.

-You don’t need to stare at the lamp.
-The light is meant to shine at your eyes indirectly.
+That being said, you don’t need to stare at the lamp; the light is meant to shine at your eyes indirectly.
 This means you can use a Circadian Optics while you’re working at the computer, watching TV, reading, etc.

 In the morning.
 Exposure to bright light in the early part of the day stimulates receptors in your eyes and sets your body clock.
 Morning light is most effective in helping us be awake, alert and energetic during the day.

-Position the lamp just off on the side of your face so that you aren’t looking directly into the light.
+Position the light therapy lamp just off on the side of your face so that you aren’t looking directly into the light.

-1. Place the lamp on a stable surface, preferably a desk, 5”-18” away from your eyes.
+1. Place the light therapy lamp on a stable surface, preferably a desk, 5”-18” away from your eyes.
 You can read, eat or work on your computer while you use the lamp.
-Good rule of thumb is setting the lamp next to your computer keyboard.
+A good rule of thumb is setting the lamp next to your computer keyboard.

 3. Experiment with the light intensity and session duration until you find a routine that’s comfortable and effective for you.
 For most people, that’s 15 to 60 minutes a day, but your needs may be different.